MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/remoting/PS-remoting-second-hop.md

 ```

 The Kerberos [Key Distribution Center (KDC)][13] caches denied-access attempts (negative cache) for
 15 minutes.
-If _ServerB_ has previously attempted to access _ServerC_, you will need to clear the
+If _ServerB_ has previously attempted to access _ServerC_, you need to clear the
 cache on _ServerB_ by invoking the following command:

 ```powershell